fetzerms/irccatx/README.md

 Extending IRCCatX
 =================

 IRCCatX can easily be extended to use own Listeners.
-To achieve this, you have to create a new listener in <br>
-de.fetzerms.irccatx.listeners and make sure to include it in de.fetzerms.irccatx.client.IrcClient.
-For the actual<br>
-implementation of the Listener, please refer to the GenericLIstener or the ScriptListener, or check the pircbotx<br>
+To achieve this, you have to create a new listener in de.fetzerms.irccatx.listeners and make sure to include it in de.fetzerms.irccatx.client.IrcClient.
+For the actual implementation of the Listener, please refer to the GenericLIstener or the ScriptListener, or check the pircbotx documentation.
-documentation.

 Using scripts with IRCCatX
 ==========================

-To have IRCCatX execute scripts on certain triggers, you need to add those to the irccatx configuration file. <br>
+To have IRCCatX execute scripts on certain triggers, you need to add those to the irccatx configuration file.
 See the supplied examples.
-The arguments passed to the script are as follows: <br>
+The arguments passed to the script are as follows:

 - $1: Triggered command, without the trigger itself
 - $2: Hostmask of the sender